sadiajuthi/tradebd-bike-parts-manufacture/README.md

 # Project Name: TradeBD Manufecturing co.
 # Live site: https://tradebd-manufacture.web.app/
-About My Project: it is a warehouse website.
-This is my first fullstack website project.
+About My Project: it is a Manufacture company website.
+This is a fullstack website project.
 For font end I have used React js and for back end I have used Node-js and store my data in mongodb.

 Library and Framework I used in this project: